Veterinarians get asked this question all the time: “Which treat is best to give my dog?”

 Fresh Produce Considerations & Warnings

-When selecting pet treats from your produce department, be conscious that some fruits and vegetables can be toxic, like onions, grapes, and raisins.
+When selecting pet treats from your produce department, be conscious that some fruits and vegetables can be toxic, like onions, currants, grapes, and raisins.

 Be mindful of any fruits with pits, such as cherries, avocados, plums, and mangos, as the pits are not digestible and, if accidentally consumed, can cause an intestinal blockage.

 High glycemic index foods, such as corn, potatoes, and watermelon, should be avoided or fed only in small amounts as treats.
+Use extreme caution when feeding fruits (such as watermelon, bananas, oranges, pineapple, and mangoes) with high sugar levels to diabetic dogs.

 Coconut meat and citrus can potentially cause intestinal upset, and avocado meat can cause diarrhea or pancreatitis if fed in large amounts.